Published on August 14, 2019 by Rajarshi Maulik

-Rajarshi Maulik has 13 years of experience in commercial lending, investment banking and equity research.
-In his 6+ years at Acuity Knowledge Partners, he has worked with some of the largest investments banks in Europe.
-He is an expert in the UK housing sector and part of the commercial lending team at Bangalore delivery center.
+Rajarshi Maulik has 16 years of experience in commercial lending, investment banking and equity research.
+In his 9+ years at Acuity Knowledge Partners, he has worked with some of the largest banks in Europe.
+He is an expert in the Banking and UK housing sector and part of the commercial lending team at Bangalore delivery center.

 Like the way we think?

 Next time we post something new, we'll send it to your inbox